TusoAI: Agentic Optimization for Scientific Methods: Methods

 \textbf{Step 2: Build structured instructions.} \method~uses a draft-then-refine strategy to construct optimization categories, where an agent $A_{\text{cate}}$ first drafts candidate categories from the task description $\mathcal{T}$, then refines them by iterating through each paper summary $\mathcal{P}_i \in \mathcal{P}$, adjusting existing categories or adding new ones as needed.
 Categories are task-specific and can be general (e.g., ``regularization'', ``model architectures'') or domain-specific (e.g., ``single-cell noise modeling'', ``genetic feature interactions'').
 Each category is assigned a probability $\pi_c$ representing its utility in the optimization process; $\pi_c$ is initialized by $A_{\text{cate}}$ so that tasks earlier in the pipeline (e.g., ``feature preprocessing'') receive higher weight than later ones (e.g., ``hyperparameter tuning'').
 Similarly, \method~uses a draft-then-refine strategy to initialize instructions for each category, where an agent $A_{\text{instr}}$ first drafts 10 candidate instructions $\mathcal{I}_c$ from the task description $\mathcal{T}$.
 These instruction lists are then refined by incorporating 10 additional instructions for each paper summary $\mathcal{P}_i \in \mathcal{P}$.
 For feedback, \method~initializes an empty list $\mathcal{F}_c \gets \emptyset$ for each category, which is updated with category-specific feedback during optimization.
 A special predefined diagnostic category $\mathcal{I}_{\text{diag}}$ provides instructions for logging diagnostic information useful for model updates, with its own feedback list $\mathcal{F}_{\text{diag}}$.
+See Appendix \ref{app:instructions}, \ref{app:description} for an example of constructed task information and Appendix \ref{app:prompt_templates} for prompt templates used to generate this information.

 \textbf{Step 3.1: Initialize solutions.} The initialization agent $A_{\text{init}}$ drafts 5 candidate solution descriptions from $\mathcal{T}$ and iteratively refines them using each paper summary in $\mathcal{P}$, adding new descriptions or improving existing ones (e.g., “zero-inflated Poisson with kNN smoothing”).
 These are basic descriptions designed to start from scratch and explore to avoid simply re-implementing existing solutions.
 It then attempts to implement and debug each solution; those that successfully compile form the initial solution pool $\mathcal{S}$.
 Each implementation attempt is limited to 10 minutes with up to 4 bug-fix attempts.